satvikxbansal/Spotter--Mediapipe-/README.md

 - Keep `ExerciseLibrary` focused on tracking.
 - Keep `ExerciseMetadataCatalog` focused on planning.
 - Use deterministic local logic before adding external AI.
+- Keep recaps and insights evidence-backed even when the user has little history.
+- Record insight impressions separately from insight selection.
 - Do not store or upload raw camera data by default.
 - Do not ship real API keys or service-role secrets in the iOS client.